Straighter Teeth For All Ages at Iritani Orthodontics

 Orthodontics for Children

-Though there is no exact age for children to begin orthodontic treatment, the American Association of Orthodontists recommends a visit to the orthodontist around age seven.
+Though there is no perfect age for children to get orthodontic treatment, the American Association of Orthodontists recommends visiting an orthodontist around age seven.

-By this age, most children have a mix of baby teeth and adult teeth, which makes it easier for us to diagnose and correct tooth and jaw problems sooner and without surgery.
+Most children have a mix of baby and adult teeth at this age, making it easier for us to diagnose and correct tooth and jaw problems sooner and without surgery.
 Click on this link to learn more.